Coboundaries and eigenvalues of finitary S-adic systems: From combinatorics to spectral theory

 Equation \eqref{condition1} tells us that for a constant-length substitution, a coboundary $h$ must be constant.
 The substitution $\sigma$ has non-trivial height $\tilde{h} \neq 1$ if and only if it defines a non-trivial coboundary $h\neq 1$.
 When the height $\tilde{h}$ is non-trivial, the constant function $h\equiv e^{2\pi i /\tilde h}$ is a non-trivial coboundary associated to an eigenvalue.
-See also Corollary \ref{cor:Cobham} which recalls the explicit and classical above-mentioned relation with eigenvalues.
+See also Corollary \ref{cor:Cobham0}, which recalls the explicit and classical above-mentioned relation with eigenvalues.

-A primitive constant-length substitution admits its length as the dominant eigenvalue of its incidence matrix.
-Note that there exist primitive substitutions having a dominant eigenvalue being an integer that are weakly mixing (they have no nontrivial measurable eigenvalues), such as highlighted in \cite{ASY}.
+Note that while a primitive constant length substitution $\sigma$ admits its length $q$ as the dominant eigenvalue of its incidence matrix $M_\sigma$, and that this eigenvalue leads to a dynamical eigenvalue $e^{2\pi i/q}$ of the shift $(X_\sigma,T)$, there exist primitive non-constant length substitutions such that the dominant eigenvalue of $M_\sigma$ is an integer, but where $(X_\sigma,T)$ is weakly mixing, i.e., it has no dynamical eigenvalues; see e.g. \cite{ASY}.

 In this article we investigate extending Theorem \ref{Host} to $S$-adic shifts.
 In particular, in Section \ref{constant-length-S-adic}, we apply our results to constant-length $S$-adic shifts and we define the appropriate version of of height in this case (see Definition \ref{def:height-Sadic}).